-Loudoun County Public Schools’ homebound instruction support program is designed to provide continuity of educational services between the classroom and home/hospital for students who must be confined due to a medical need, either physical or psychological, that contraindicates school attendance for a limited period of time.
-Homebound services are for student illness/injury only; services are not to compensate for absences related to family care or illness.
-Homebound is not to be used to make up work missed by the student prior to eligibility or compensate for previous absences, nor is it intended to replace the regular school program.
-Services are provided only when Loudoun County Public Schools (LCPS) is in session.
+Loudoun County Public Schools (LCPS) Homebound Instruction Program is designed to provide continuity of educational services between the classroom and home/hospital for students who must be confined due to a medical need either physical or psychological, that contraindicates school attendance for a limited period of time.

-- The goals of homebound services are to help keep the student current with core academic classroom instruction, to sustain continuity of instruction, and to facilitate the student's return to the current classroom setting as soon as possible.
+The goal of Homebound services is to keep the student current with classroom instruction and to facilitate the student's return to the current classroom setting as soon as possible.

 To be eligible for homebound services, the student must be actively enrolled in a Loudoun County public school.
 In cases where it is medically projected that a student will miss three consecutive weeks or longer of classroom instruction because of a medical condition or procedure, a request may be submitted for consideration if it is determined that the student cannot otherwise attend with accommodations.